Lixulia/Arcturus/README.md

 *File directory for Arcturus, a SlimeVR case. (winterx renamed and completely redone)*

+**ARCTURUS IS NOW A FULLY OPEN SOURCE PROJECT AND I WILL BE TAKING A TEMP LEAVE FROM IT!!**

 Hi!
 Here youll find the files for printing the arcturus case, and its extension case.
 These are the sucessors to the winterx and xtension cases.

 This case is for the following compentents :